arpa2/kerberos2nfc/README.md

 > of distributing credentials from a well-protected home/office desktop
 > to a more hostile mobile environment.
 It can be an easily understood
 > user interface action to swipe an NFC Tag again, to reinforce or renew
-> a credential or renew it, or to switch identity.*
+> a credential, or to switch identity.*

 **See also:** [Beaming Credentials to Kerberos](http://nfc.arpa2.net/kerb-ticks.html)